About Code Enforcement

 - How will I be notified if my grass needs to be mowed and how long do I have to get it mowed?

 The violation notice is placed on the property that needs attention.
 These notifications are not mailed.
-You have five business days from the time of notice to take care of the problem.
+The property owner has five business days from the time of notice to take care of the problem.
 It’s the responsibility of property owners to check their pieces of property to make sure they are maintained.
 We understand that some people own property in the City but do not live here.
-For landlords who may not live here, we suggest hiring a property manager to take care of your parcels.
+For landlords who may not live here, we suggest hiring a property manager to take care of the parcels.

 - What happens if the violation is not abated?